Historical Paris Monuments in France - Page 5

 Dating from the 1500s, the Petit Luxembourg found inside the Jardin du Luxembourg is home to the President of the High Assembly of the French Senate.

-Constructed in the 1700s Hotel Matignon is now the official French Prime Ministers Residence in Paris with private garden that are open to the public once a month.
+This Paris monument was constructed in the 1700s and is now the official French Prime Ministers Residence in Paris with private gardens that are open to the public once a month.

 This sculpture of a thumb in Place Carpeaux Paris was produced by French sculptor Cesar Baldaccini and is 12 metres heigh and weighs over 18 tons.

-This historical priory Saint-Martin-des-Champs was founded back in the 1100s and is now home to the Musee des Arts et Metiers that holds an unusual collection.
+This is one of historical Paris monuments that was founded back in the 1100s and is now home to the Musee des Arts et Metiers that holds an unusual collection.

 This historical fountain with its statues, called Fontaine Medici, was constructed in the 1600s by Tommaso Francini and is located inside the Luxembourg gardens.